VanGog06-SoftUni/FindMyPadel/README.md

 # FindMyPadel

-FindMyPadel is a Next.js app for discovering and hosting padel games.
+FindMyPadel is a small Next.js application for discovering, hosting, and joining local padel games.
+It aims to make organizing casual matches fast and social by providing an easy interface for hosts and players to find, schedule, and join nearby games.

-## Current Features

-- Email/password sign up
-- Credential-based sign in (NextAuth)
-- JWT session strategy
-- PostgreSQL persistence via Prisma
-- Responsive UI with shadcn/ui + Tailwind CSS

 ## Tech Stack